- 1 large sweet potato

 - In the meantime, heat a spoonful of extra virgin coconut oil in a frying pan.
 Cut the tempeh in smaller pieces and bake until golden.
 Flavor with black pepper and sea salt.
 I also love adding smoked paprika and turmeric.
 If you wish, you can add two large handfuls of spinach too.

-- Serve the sweet potato toast with sliced avocado, tempeh scramble and if you wish a spoonful of MCT oil to speed up your fat-burning metabolism and feel satsified even longer.
+- Serve the sweet potato toast with sliced avocado, tempeh scramble and if you wish a spoonful of MCT oil to feel satsified even longer.
 I also added some hemp seeds and garden cress.

 - For a vegetarian version: replace the fried tempeh with one to two softly boiled or poached eggs.